-If the money supply becomes over expanded with a Public Bank, then it is necessary to impose a progressive income tax and/or impose higher user fees for public services to take money out of circulation.
-If the government were prudent — and only created enough money for capital improvements, infrastructure, public schools and hospitals — this would help avoid inflation.
-If new currency is created to be used for war, excessive welfare or useless bureaucracy, then inflation would continue as it is with the Federal Reserve system.
+Currently the Federal government does not limit its spending to the amount of revenue it brings in because the Federal Reserve can just create dollars to buy Treasury notes (putting taxpayers in debt).
+If instead the Federal government created the dollars itself, a legislative constraint on spending would have to exist, that is, Congress would have to stick to a budget.
+If the government spends too much into the economy, this would create inflation, and then it would be necessary to impose a progressive income tax on the top 1-10% of income and impose higher user fees for public services to take money out of circulation.
+If the US Treasury were prudent — and only created enough money for capital improvements, infrastructure — this would improve the efficiency of the overall economy and inflation could be avoided.
+If new currency were created to be used for war, excessive welfare or useless bureaucracy, then inflation would continue as it is with the Federal Reserve system.

 For a history of disadvantages of a Private Central Banking, such as we have with the Federal Reserve, see Bill’s Still’s 1996 documentary Money Masters.